 There’s a thin line between love and hate, and “Life Unexpected” proved that in its series finale on Tuesday.
-I love the show, but I hate how it ended, with a flash-forward to the Class of 2012 graduation ceremony (which means that Lux inexplicably graduated a year early, but I’ll set that aside for now) showing that Cate and Baze ended up together, as did Ryan and Julia, and Lux and Jones.
+I love the show, but I hate how it ends, with a flash-forward to the Class of 2012 graduation ceremony (which means that Lux inexplicably graduates a year early, but I’ll set that aside for now) showing that Cate and Baze end up together, as do Ryan and Julia, and Lux and Jones.
 And Math and Alice, for some reason.

-Continue reading “‘Life Unexpected’ bows out with unexpected, unappealing epilogue”
+Continue reading “‘Life Unexpected’ bows out with unexpected, unappealing epilogue (TV commentary)”

 “Gossip Girl” Season 4 (8 p.m.
 Central Mondays, The CW)

 1. The actors who play Dan and Vanessa continue to look like they punch a clock, sleepwalk through their scenes, punch out and go home.
 What’s particularly strange about this is that I thought both Penn Badgley and Jessica Szohr were good actors when “Gossip Girl” started.

 Continue reading “First episode (of new season) impressions: ‘Gossip Girl,’ ‘Life Unexpected,’ ‘Parenthood’ (TV reviews)”

 Here’s what I’ll be watching for on my top 10 returning fall shows, listed in order of airdate.
 All times are Central.

 Continue reading “Fall TV: What to watch for on 10 returning favorites (Commentary)”

 If you’re worried about the fate of “Life Unexpected,” the ending of the first season couldn’t have made you feel too good about its chances for renewal by The CW.
 Baze bursts into the church right after the minister’s classic “Any objections?” line that only happens in movies and TV shows.
 Cate stares at him for a moment … and then kisses her groom, Ryan.